rfrancisco/template-dotnet-api/readme.md

 - Read from *appsettings.json*
 - Read from *appsettings.{environment}.json* and merge/override
 - Read from environment variables and merge/override (Hierarchical settings can be set with __ (ex: Settings__JwtExpiration))

+## How to configure swagger UI

+All files necessary to customize the swagger UI can be found inside <code>/wwwroot/docs</code>.
+If you need more control you can create an index.html file inside this folder that will replace the default one.

+## How to configure Authentication/Authorization

+The templace comes with 2 auth providers, a LIS provider that is ready to use and only needs to be configured, and a custom provider that is intended to be a starting point for a custom implementation.
+By default, the template comes with authentication using the custom provider enabled.

+### Enable or switch to the LIS auth provider

+Follow the steps below to enable LIS auth provider:

+* In <code>/Startup.cs</code>
+  * Add or uncomment a call to <code>services.AddLisAuthentication()</code> in the 'ConfigureServices' method.
+The call must be placed before the call to 'services.AddControllers()'.
+  * Add or uncomment a call to <code>app.UseLisAuthentication()</code> in the 'Configure' method.
+The call must be placed between the call to 'app.UseRouting()' and 'app.UseEndpoints()'.
+* Remove the <code>abstract</code> keyword from the class definition at <code>/Infrastructure/Controllers/AuthenticationController.cs</code>.
+* Add the <code>[Authorize]</code> attribute to the class definition at <code>/Infrastructure/BaseController.cs</code>
+* Update the necessary settings in appsettings.json files under **Settings->Authentication->Lis**

+To be able to develop using the LIS provider you need to update your hosts file with a subdomain of the LIS instance url you intend to use.
+For example, if you intend to use the LIS at **dev.city-platform.com** you need to add a subdomain of that to your hosts file, something like **local.dev.city-platform.com**.
+Now all you need to do is open a browser using **local.dev.city-platform.com** instead of **localhost** and the auth should work.

+### Enable or switch to the Custom auth provider

+Follow the steps below to enable Custom auth provider:

+* In <code>/Startup.cs</code>
+  * Add or uncomment a call to <code>services.AddCustomAuthentication()</code> in the 'ConfigureServices' method.
+The call must be placed before the call to 'services.AddControllers()'.
+  * Add or uncomment a call to <code>app.UseCustomAuthentication()</code> in the 'Configure' method.
+The call must be placed between the call to 'app.UseRouting()' and 'app.UseEndpoints()'.
+* Remove the <code>abstract</code> keyword from the class definition at <code>/Infrastructure/Controllers/AuthenticationController.cs</code>.
+* Add the <code>[Authorize]</code> attribute to the class definition at <code>/Infrastructure/BaseController.cs</code>
+* Update the necessary settings in appsettings.json files under **Settings->Authentication->Custom**

+You can test the sign-in using the following credentials 'user/pass' or 'admin/pass'.

+### Disable auth

+Follow the steps below to disable auth entirely:

+* In <code>/Startup.cs</code> comment or remove calls to **AddCustomAuthentication**, **AddLisAuthentication**, **UseCustomAuthentication** and **UseLisAuthentication**.
+* Add the <code>abstract</code> keyword to the class definition at <code>/Infrastructure/Controllers/AuthenticationController.cs</code>
+* Remove the <code>[Authorize]</code> attribute from <code>/Infrastructure/BaseController.cs</code>

 ## How to work with database (using database code-first)